 Take the time to tape off your project the right way.

 So maybe this goes without saying but I have a bad habit of not always taping off everything I don’t want painted.
 For example, when I was working on this cabinet I figured I’d just not paint the inside because nobody but me ever sees it anyway.
 But then I accidentally dropped a glob of paint on a shelf and then there was no turning back from there.
 If I had taped it off (at least the first few inches of each shelf) it wouldn’t have landed on wood and I would have finished this project up much more quickly.

-When taping off big things, like the face of a mirror or the back side of a cabinet door, use pieces of paper to cover the bulk of the area.
+Use pieces of paper to cover the bulk of areas like windows or mirrors.
 Use tape where needed to hold the paper in place to the surface and cover/protect it.
 You can even typically slide the edge of the paper beneath a mirror frame for a nice, clean edge.
 Typically I’ll use trash paper from my office so that it gets a second use.

 When applying tape to odd shapes, like the glass panes on my cabinet doors, a quick cut with a craft knife will ensure your tape covers every nook and cranny.
 Just be sure you switch to a new, sharp blade whenever your tape starts to trim away ragged rather than nice and clean through.

 Remove the hardware.